Billy Slater: 2006

 Slater had a less successful 2006 season.
 Slater was suspended in Round 4 for seven matches for kicking Wests Tigers prop John Skandalis, but also scored two tries in the match.
 Injuries and suspensions kept Slater out of contention for a spot in the Queensland team in 2006.
 In his comeback game in Round 13 against the Sydney Roosters in the Storms 20–16 win at Olympic Park, Slater only played 25 minutes of the second half on the wing and was later found guilty of using a dangerous throw on Roosters centre Ryan Cross.
 Slater was suspended for 2 matches.
 After Slater's second suspension, Melbourne Storm coach Craig Bellamy decided to give Slater some warm up matches for his comeback into first grade with both North Sydney Bears (Melbourne's feeder club in the NSWRL Premier League) and Norths Devils (Melbourne's feeder club in the Queensland Cup).
 Slater made his NRL comeback in Round 18 playing his preferred fullback position when the Storm defeated the Brisbane Broncos 10–4 at Olympic Park.
 In Round 22 against the Wests Tigers in the Storms 46–4 win at Olympic Park, Slater was given a two match suspension for a late forearm, which was his third suspension for the season.
 Slater came back to the main line-up in Round 25 against the Canberra Raiders in the Storms 22–18 win at Canberra Stadium.
 A few weeks later, after having claimed the minor premiership the Storm again met the Brisbane Broncos, this time in the 2006 NRL Grand Final.
 It was Slater's first and he played at fullback in what was Melbourne's first grand final loss after succumbing 15–8 to a Broncos team in Melbourne player Scott Hill farewell NRL match before moving to the ESL.
 Slater played in 15 matches and scored 5 tries for the Storm in the 2006 NRL season.

 2007

-Slater whilst playing for Melbourne in 2007.
+Slater while playing for Melbourne in 2007.